aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 #### `lineNumbers`

 After having created the `ns` namespace by calling `Init` this variable contains a vector of integers representing line numbers in `markdown`.
-This allows the current line number to be reported in case there is a problem like odd number of double quotes, invalid internal links etc. Note that function calls (See "Embedded APL function calls" in the `MarkAPL` reference) can access the line numbers as well.
+This allows the current line number to be reported in case there is a problem like odd number of double quotes, invalid internal links etc.

+Notes:

+* Function calls (See "Embedded APL function calls" in the `MarkAPL` reference) can access the line numbers as well
-Note that line numbers refer to the MarkDown rather than the HTML.
+* Line numbers refer to the MarkDown rather than the HTML

-See also the parameter `lineNumberOffset` in the `MarkAPL` reference.
+* See also the parameter `lineNumberOffset` in the `MarkAPL` reference

 #### `linkRefs`